dzen-dhall/dzen-dhall/README.md

 TODO

-This command will fetch the plugin source from TODO
+This command will fetch the plugin source from TODO and pretty-print it to your terminal for review.
+After you confirm the installation, you will see the following output:

-It's recommended to check the downloaded source before proceeding. *Note that when fetching from remote, for maximum security you should review the file that was downloaded, and not just visit the link.*

-You will see the following output:

 TODO